 Relations with the European Union

 Sharing strategic interests and facing the same challenges, NATO and the European Union (EU) cooperate on issues of common interest and are working side by side in crisis management, capability development and political consultations, as well as providing support to their common partners in the east and south.
 The EU is a unique and essential partner for NATO.
-The two organisations share a majority of members and have common values and face similar threats and challenges.
+The two organisations share a majority of members, have common values and face similar threats and challenges.

-- The 2002 NATO-EU Declaration on a European Security and Defence Policy (ESDP) set out the political principles underlying the relationship and reaffirmed EU assured access to NATO’s planning capabilities for the EU’s own military operations.
+- The 2002 NATO-EU Declaration on a European Security and Defence Policy (ESDP) reaffirmed EU assured access to NATO's planning capabilities for the EU's own military operations.

 - In 2003, the so-called "Berlin Plus" arrangements set the basis for the Alliance to support EU-led operations in which NATO as a whole is not engaged.

 - At the 2010 Lisbon Summit, the Allies underlined their determination to improve the NATO-EU strategic partnership.
 The 2010 Strategic Concept committed the Alliance to working more closely with other international organisations to prevent crises, manage conflicts and stabilise post-conflict situations.

 - Allied leaders welcomed this joint declaration at the Brussels Summit in July 2018 and tangible results achieved since 2016.
-They recognised that the development of European defence capabilities, while ensuring coherence and complementarity and avoiding unnecessary duplication, is key in joint efforts to make the Euro-Atlantic area safer and contribute to transatlantic burden-sharing.
+They recognised that the development of European defence capabilities, while ensuring coherence and complementarity and avoiding unnecessary duplication, is key in joint efforts to make the Euro-Atlantic area safer and contributes to transatlantic burden-sharing..